aiven/terraform-provider-aiven/docs/resources/grafana.md

 Optional:

 - `grafana` (Boolean) Allow clients to connect to grafana with a DNS name that always resolves to the service's private IP addresses.
-Only available in certain network locations
+Only available in certain network locations.

 <a id="nestedblock--grafana_user_config--privatelink_access"></a>